willierushrush/willierushrush.github.io/_posts/2021-05-01-rotation-number.md

 1. $\tau(f) \in \mathbb{Q}$, $f$ has a periodic point, and the $\omega$-limit set of every point is a periodic orbit;
 2. $\tau(f) \not\in \mathbb{Q}$ and $f$ is either conjugate to the irrational rotation $x+\tau(f)$ or has an invariant Cantor set.

+Proving the whole statement requires rigorous and technical combinatorics.
+In this post, I will only focus on the rational case.

 ## Rational rotation number

 Suppose $f$ has a periodic point $x$ of period $q$, then for any lift $F$ of $f$, $F^q(x)-x$ must be some non-negative integer $p$, which must be less than $q$ since $\vert F(z)-z \vert < 1$ for any $z$.
 As such, $\tau(f)=\frac{p}{q}$.